jvan1997/alethia-certificates.github.io/README.md

 $ npm install --save
 ```

-After it is complete, all the dependencies should be installed.
+2. After it is complete, all the dependencies should be installed.
 The application can now be run.

 ```
 $ npm start
 ```

-End with an example of getting some data out of the system or using it for a little demo
+The terminal will then open the default browser for the system and run on localhost.

 ## Running the tests